rubenvangenugten/autobiographical_interview_scoring/README.md

 <br />

 Instructions for use:
-  - Login to google drive on your computer.
-Create a folder in My Drive called 'automated_autobiographical_interview_scoring'.
-Place your data (called data.csv) in this folder (you can use example_data.csv provided here if you would like an example, but make sure to change the name to 'data.csv').
+  - Login to google drive and create a folder in My Drive called 'automated_autobiographical_interview_scoring'.
+Place your data (called data.csv) in this folder.
+      - You can use example_data.csv provided here if you would like an example, but make sure to change the name to 'data.csv'.
   - Click on the file 'automated_autobiographical_interview_scoring_shared.ipynb' here on github.
   - Once this document opens, click on the following button at the top:
     <br />